browsermedia/bcms_blog/README.markdown

 Keep in mind that both the posts list and individual post pages are handled by the same partial.

+## Routes

+When each blog is created, there is an additional set of routes that are also created, based on the 'path' of the blog.
+The initial blog path is based on the name of the blog.

+/:blog_path/:year/:month/:day/:slug
+/:blog_path/:year/:month/:day
+/:blog_path/:year/:month
+/:blog_path/:year
+/:blog_path/tag/:tag
+/:blog_path/category/:category

 ## Architecture